Black Moor Goldfish, top view showing a good divided caudal (tail) fin.Black Moor Goldfish

 Black Moor Goldfish Are a Hardy Fancy Variety

 Black Moor are a hardy variety, able to withstand low temperatures better than most of the fancy varieties.
-They are often kept with varieties that they can't compete with for food, such as Comets.
+They are often kept with varieties they can't compete with for food, such as Comets.

-Because of their popularity and cheapness, many aquarists make the mistake of using Black Moor Goldfish as a color contrast in an aquarium full of gold colored fish.
+Because of their popularity and cheapness, many aquarists make the mistake of using Black Moor Goldfish as a color contrast in an aquarium full of gold-colored fish.
 Unless the other Goldfish are also telescopic-eyed, Water Bubbles Eyes or Celestials, the Moor won't get enough food so will get weaker and weaker until eventually succumbing to disease or starving to death.

 This is why many Goldfish enthusiasts think Moors are a weaker variety that tends to get sick and die.